 Spine Logo vector created by roserodionova - http://www.freepik.com Let's say your back hurts.
 You go to a chiropractor, over a few visits they crack a few joints, and that's all she wrote, right?
 That's certainly what I used to think about chiropractic.
-The thing is, though, there's some modern back cracking practice built on some… Continue reading Is Chiropractic What You Think It Is?
+It turns out, though, that chiropractic quackery has been around from the beginning, and… Continue reading Chiropractic Quackery: The Wacky Fringe Side

 Health.gov Social determinants of health represent those factors which, whether we have control over them or not, can significantly influence both physical and mental health outcomes.
 Differences produced by social injustice can (and does) produce systemic health inequities between rich and poor, with a "social gradient" in between.
 The social determinants of health The Government… Continue reading Why Social Determinants of Health Matter

 Race shouldn't be an issue when it comes to mental health, but unfortunately, it is.
 I'm not talking about genetic susceptibilities to certain illnesses that can vary by ethnic group; rather, the issue is the impact of socially imposed ideas about race, and the lack of equality that results.
-To achieve social justice, more than… Continue reading Where Race and Mental Health Collide
+To achieve social justice, more than… Continue reading Intersectionality and Where Race & Mental Health Collide